 The B&B we were staying at in Sligo had a wonderful collection of Irish art on the walls.

-These simple landscapes in particular stuck with me to the point that I wondered if I could make up some of my own in the photo app Psykopaint.
+These simple landscapes in particular stuck with me to the point that I wondered if I could make up something similar in the photo app Psykopaint.

 This large stone may be a prehistoric tomb at Carrowkeel – this site was unmarked to the point that we often had no idea if we were looking at a grave or not.